Joshua-Byrd/NutritionTracker/README.md

-# METCS683Assignments
+# About

-My name is Joshua Byrd and this repo stores the code for my term project in CS683.
+This repository stores my term project for CS683 - Mobile Application Development with Android at Boston University's Metropolitan College.
+For this project, I have built an Android application to allow users to track their nutritional intake.
+A user is able to search a database of food items and add them to their current day, and theapp displays a list of all foods eaten as well as a summary of their nutritional content (calories, macronutrients, and saturated fat and fiber).

-Description: This project is an Android app that allows users to track their nutritional intake by searching a database of foods and selecting those they have eaten.
-It is written in Kotlin, using Hilt dependency injection and an SQLite database on the back end.
+# Stack
-Topcs: mobile apps, android, kotlin, nutrition
+The app is written in Kotlin using Jetpack Compose for all UI construction.
+It utilizes and SQLite database on the back end, which is automatically prepopulated with food data when the app is installed.